 But later my mind brought me back to this.
 How to convince the sceptics.
 I need an image, that would just explain it in a split second.
 FMRI brain scans!

-FMRI or functional magnetic imaging can visually show an increased activity in various centers of the brain by measuring the blood flow.
-There are numerous studies on acupuncture published in peer reviewed magazines.
-An image below is a good example, showing specificity of various acupuncture points.
-You can see different areas of the brain getting activated depending on the acupuncture points being usedref 1.
+FMRI or functional magnetic imaging can visually show increased activity in various centres of the brain by measuring the blood flow.
+There are numerous studies on acupuncture published in peer-reviewed magazines.
+An image below is a good example, showing the specificity of various acupuncture points.
+You can see different areas of the brain get activated depending on the acupuncture points being usedref 1.
 The image above this article shows activation of visual cortex in response to treatment of BL60, an acupuncture point associated with visual healingref 2.

 Acupuncture is the most researched natural therapy.
 And the scientific interest in Acupuncture is increasing.

 The graph illustrates a number of studies on acupuncture yearly in the PubMed database from 1996 to 2012.
 I used actual data from them for this graph.
 I’ve excluded data from 2013, as it is still November.